-When you’re stuck in an uncomfortable situation it can be easy to shift into awkward sitting positions and strain both the cervical and lumbar spine.
-Recommendation is to continually readjust posture to a neutral position.
-There are available apps for smartphones and smartwatches which can help to remind you to realign as well as get up, move around and stretch.
+When you’re stuck in an uncomfortable situation, it can be easy to shift into awkward sitting positions and strain both the cervical and lumbar spine.
+The recommendation is to continually readjust posture to a neutral position.
+There are available apps for smartphones and smartwatches, which can help remind you to realign as well as get up, move around and stretch.

 • Avoid Improper Lifting Techniques